Allari (film)

-Allari is a 2002 Indian Telugu-language romantic comedy film produced and directed by Ravi Babu under the Flying Frogs banner, the film stars Naresh, Swetha Agrawal and Nilambari in their debuts.
+Allari is a 2002 Indian Telugu-language romantic comedy film produced and directed by Ravi Babu under the Flying Frogs banner, the film stars Naresh, Shweta Agarwal and Nilambari in their debuts.

 Allari was released on 10 May 2002 and was a box office success.
 Naresh who became popular with this film, eventually prefixed the title Allari to his name.
 The film was remade in Tamil as Kurumbu.
 The film is loosely based on the 1987 American teen romantic drama film Some Kind of Wonderful.